Guatemala Mission School

 Responding to Pope John XXIII’s call for missionaries in Central and South America, the Dominican Sisters of Houston began ministering to the poor in Guatemala in 1966.
 Four sisters traveled to the hills of Zacapa, Guatemala to minister in a parochial school and to teach catechism in the public schools.
 After four years, the indigenous people assumed responsibility for the school and the catechetical instruction, and our sisters left to begin working with the poor in Guatemala City.

-San Vicente’s success is measurable.
-Over ninety-eight percent of our students graduate the sixth grade as compared to the thirty percent who graduate from public schools in the neighborhood.
-Our graduates attend high school where they learn a skill or earn a certification, and twenty-five percent attend university.
-Many of our graduates come back to serve the community and the school as teachers, counselors, and doctors.
+San Vicente’s success has been measurable throughout its existence.
+Over ninety-eight percent of students graduate the sixth grade as compared to the thirty percent who graduate from public schools in the neighborhood.
+Graduates attend high school where they learn a skill or earn a certification, and twenty-five percent attend university.
+Many graduates come back to serve the community and the school as teachers, counselors, and doctors.

 You need only to walk down the halls of San Vicente to know it is a warm and loving place.
 School families are so very grateful for the opportunity to send their children to this school where no one goes hungry and where every child is loved and encouraged to learn.